 Instructions

-Preheat the oven to 350 degrees F. Line a square baking dish with parchment or coat well with oil with a paper towel.
+- Preheat the oven to 350 degrees F. Line a 9x13 baking dish with parchment or coat well with cooking spray.

-In a large bowl, stir together the oats, flours, baking powder, baking soda, salt, and ginger.
+- In a large bowl, stir together the oats, flour, baking powder, salt, and ginger.
 In another bowl, whisk the yogurt, milk, eggs, vanilla, maple syrup, and oil until smooth.

-Pour the liquid ingredients into the dry and stir just until incorporated.
-Add the rhubarb pieces and fold them into the batter.
+- Pour the liquid ingredients into the dry and stir just until incorporated.
+Add the rhubarb and fold into the batter.
 Pour the batter into the baking dish.

-Bake the cake for 35 – 45 minutes or until completely set.
-Test with a toothpick for doneness.
-Allow the cake to cool for 30 minutes before cutting.
+- Bake the cake for 35 - 40 minutes or until completely set and when a knife stuck into the center comes out clean.
+Allow the cake to cool briefly.

 Notes